rastaman/DevOps-Lean_example/README.md

-# base_template
+# Security Microservices
-This is a base template created for quickly creating data processing applications/API micro services.
+This is a security microservice.
+It will authenticate all comunications between microservices and frontend.

 # Setup guide